Return to School Parent and Carer FAQs

 - There will be a one-way system implemented throughout the school (see pictures below)

-As part of the student induction process all students will have the opportunity to ‘walk through’ the procedures prior to their full return to school on Monday 15th June.
-We will be sending video guidance of how to enter the building over half term so students and parents/carers are clear on the Arrival and Departure procedures prior to arriving for the student induction session (the date of which is to be confirmed).
+As part of the student induction process all students will have the opportunity to ‘walk through’ the procedures when they full return to school the week commencing Monday 22nd June.
+We will be sending video guidance of how to enter the building.

 Are school buses running?